How to create a Technical Rider / Stage Plot

 - List view of the objects and details

 - After dropping any object to the stage it will automatically appear in the list below, including any details you have entered.
+If you have defined a color label, you can find the colored box at the beginning of each line.
 Once you hover with your mouse over a row the object will be highlighted on the stage.
 On the right side in the list you can find the bin and pencil symbols again for deleting or editing an object like mentioned above.

 - Saving your Technical Rider and Signing up